 There are three ad formats on a cost-per-click basis:

 Sponsored Products Ads

 These Ads are easy to create and are available to both (3P) sellers and (1P) vendors.
-It helps you display your ads at the top, right side and bottom of search results page.
+It helps you display your ads at the top, right side and bottom of the search results page.
 This type of ad is driven by “manual keyword targeting” or “automatic keyword targeting”.
 Manual keyword targeting is similar to other PPC platforms and you can choose the relevant keywords for your audience.
-Whereas, for auto-targeting, Amazon’s search algorithm does all the work in finding the right key words for your campaign.
+Whereas, for auto-targeting, Amazon’s search algorithm does all the work in finding the right keywords for your campaign.
 You can monitor the performance of each keyword, adjust bids, add or delete keywords with Amazon campaign manager and check AMS reports to find out which ones converted to sales.

 Headline Search Ads

 These ads are keyword-driven ads that appear above search results.
 You can use the keyword traffic indicator to get potential keywords as well, set a bid per keyword and track results.
 This format allows you to include three products in one ad and customize it.
 You can test and learn which ad gets you the best results.
 This requires daily monitoring, as you need to check each keyword bid and determine the “win rate”.
 Amazon recommends choosing medium and low traffic keywords as they up your chances of winning the competition than popular ones.

 These ads are only available for on Vendor Central and Vendor Express, Product Display Ads are typically displayed on product detail pages below the Buy Box and the “other sellers” section.
 This ad format can be based on the buyer’s interest or be product-driven.
 This provides you an opportunity to up-sell and cross-sell, depending on whether you choose to target a set of products or interest groups.
 The former has better conversion, while the latter offers a better reach.
 These ads run across desktop and mobile detail pages.